byarbrough/ECE281_Lab04/README.md

 ###Design

+####ALU
+The first step in the design process was creating a functional arithmetic logic unit (ALU).
+The block diagram for an ALU is simple.

 These simulation results show that the ALU works.
 This is evident by looking at the value of _Result_ and comparing it to the expected value from the inputs in the testbench.
 There was no issue getting this part of the program to work; it was simply a case statement within the predefined process.
 The trigger and the different states were already defines, so there was not even a need to make a new type.

 The results of this simulation are below.